Hello! This is my first Doctor Who Fanfic, I hope you enjoy it!

 "Doctor?"
 Rose cleared her throat.

-He looked from whatever he was doing on the console, to Rose.
+He looked up from whatever he was doing on the console, to Rose.
 He was still so, so sad, which surprised Rose a little, on the level that she was still operating and sensing the world around her.
 Rose wished he would smile and tell her it would be okay, then took the thought back.
 No, that wouldn't do either.
+This wasn't okay.
+This would never be okay.

 "Please," she started shakily.
 "Take me away from here.
-Or give me somethin' to do," Rose sniffed, wiping her eyes.
+Or give me something to do," Rose sniffed, wiping her eyes.
 She laughed, absurdly.
-"I'm goin' to go mad in all this quiet!"
+"Let's go somewhere.
+Please?"

-The Doctor remained by the console.
-"Where would you like to go?"
+The Doctor remained by the console, looking down and flicking a few switches.
+After a pause, he asked quietly, "Where would you like to go?"

-"I don' care," Rose laughed helplessly, the desperation leaking through her tone.
+"I don't care," Rose laughed helplessly, the desperation leaking through her tone.

-Time passed quickly, ironically enough since they were in a time machine.
+Time passed quickly, which was impossible really, since they were in a time machine.
 The TARDIS quietened.
 There was a hand on Rose's shoulder.

 She blinked and turned her head a little, refocusing on the Doctor.
 He'd put his glasses on, for some reason.

 The Doctor tried a smile, but Rose noticed his eyes weren't smiling at all.
-"Somewhere I'd promised to take you a long time ago.
+"Somewhere I promised to take you a long time ago.
 Funny that the time never seemed right before.
 Barcelona."

-The Doctor was real.
+The Doctor was real, and there.
 He didn't demand answers, or make Rose sit and explain her feelings to him.
-He was there.
-He took her to planets full of art and beauty.
-Incidentally, most of these planets had some funny, furry animal species.
+He took her to planets full of art and music, and beautiful distractions.
+Incidentally, most of these planets also had some funny, furry animal species inhabiting it.
 He'd hold her hand.
 Put his arm around her.
 He didn't have to.

-They had just returned to the TARDIS from a stroll around Cygnus (home to hundreds of fluffy butterflies the size of humans.
-They were actually quite scary, but Rose guessed the Doctor had thought she'd find them cute.
-Definite Hagrid complex there).
+They had just returned to the TARDIS from a stroll around Cygnus, which was home to hundreds of fluffy butterflies, the size of humans.
+They were actually quite scary, but Rose guessed the Doctor had thought she'd find them cute - definite Hagrid complex he had there.

-Rose had sat down, put her feet on the console.
-The Doctor had returned to the main display.
-Stared at it for a while.
+Rose had sat down and put her feet up on the console.
+The Doctor returned to the main display, and stared at it for a while.

-"A gap," he kept his eyes on the screen, almost deliberately not looking back at her now.
-Rose sat up straighter, feet on the floor.
+"A gap," he kept his eyes on the screen, and she wondered if he was deliberately not looking at her.
+Rose sat up straight, feet on the floor.

 "Gap of what?"